 However the Communist Party continued to support de Gaulle.
 Furthermore, prime minister Georges Pompidou defused working-class anger by offering wage rises.
 Finally, de Gaulle called an election and there was a right-wing backlash.
 The right took control of the French assembly and the crisis fizzled out.

 However de Gaulle resigned in 1969.
 He died in 1970.

 De Gaulle was replaced by Georges Pompidou.
 He was re-elected in 1972 but died soon afterwards.
 He was succeeded by Valery Giscard d'Estaing.

 Although the French economy boomed during the 1960s in the 1970s inflation and unemployment rose.

 In 1981 Francois Mitterrand was elected president.
-Mitterrand was a socialist and under him the welfare state was enlarged and working hours were reduced.
-However the dream soon turned sour.
-The French were forced to devalue the France several times in the early 1980s and both inflation and unemployment rose.
+Mitterrand was a socialist and under him, the welfare state was enlarged and working hours were reduced.
+However, the dream soon turned sour.
+The French were forced to devalue the franc several times in the early 1980s and both inflation and unemployment rose.

 A Timeline of France

 A Brief History of Belgium

 A Brief History of Paris

 A Brief History of Germany